LCAV/FRIDA/README.md

 Dependencies
 ------------

+For a quick check of the dependencies, run

+    python check_requirements.py

 The script `system_install.sh` was used to install all the required software on a blank UBUNTU Xenial server.

 * A working distribution of [Python 2.7](https://www.python.org/downloads/).